 When it comes to this question, We’ve found there are three answers.

 First are the general dog and cat vets who honestly have no business seeing your beardie.
 Just because they say they can doesn’t mean they can.
 If they don’t have the experience and training, they shouldn’t be your beardie vet.

-Second is the vet who has some experience with reptiles, but it’s not their specialty.
-They do it because there are enough customers to support them gaining a cursory knowledge on the subject.
-These will do in a pinch but are for sure are not our first choice.
+Second is the vet, who has some experience with reptiles, but it’s not their specialty.
+They do it because there are enough customers to support them in gaining a cursory knowledge of the subject.
+These will do in a pinch but are for sure not our first choice.